rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated with valid session
-- Can only view subscription information for your own company
+- Can only view subscription information for your own organization
 - Shows highest tier subscription when multiple are active
 - Subscription priority: Enterprise > Business > Pro > Community
 - Active subscriptions must have ACTIVE status and future end date